 Increased reporting on expenses related to rental property.
 Under current law, reporting requirements for rental real estate expenses are limited to taxpayers whose rental real estate activity is considered a trade or business (as opposed to holding real estate for investment).
 The bill would include tax compliance provisions that would require information reporting on payments of \$600 or more to a service provider in the course of earning rental income (such as a plumber, painter, or accountant).
 Taxpayers would not be subject to this provision with respect to rental payments received with respect to a principal residence.
-In addition to rental payments received with respect to a principal residence that they own and use for personal purposes at least part of the year.
-This provision is estimated to raise \$2.476 billion over 10 years.
+In addition to rental payments received with respect to a principal residence, taxpayers would be allowed to exclude rental payments with respect to one additional residence that they own and use for personal purposes at least part of the year.

 Application of levy to payments to Federal vendors relating to property.
 The bill would clarify that current law statutory language allowing the IRS to levy one hundred percent (100%) of any payment due to a vendor for goods or services sold or leased to the Federal government would include payments made for the sale or lease of real estate and other types of property not considered "goods or services".
-This provision is estimated to raise \$147 million over 10 years.

-Application of continuous levy to tax liability of certain Federal contractors.
+Application of continuous levy to employment tax liability of certain Federal contractors.
 Generally, before the IRS can issue a levy for an unpaid Federal tax liability, it must give the taxpayer an opportunity for a collection due process (CDP) hearing.
 Prior to making disbursement to Federal contractors, an automated check for a Federal tax liability occurs using the Federal Payment Levy Program.
 When such a liability is identified, the IRS issues a CDP notice to the contractor but cannot levy payments to the contractor until the CDP requirements are complete.
-The bill would allow IRS to issue levies prior to a CDP hearing for Federal tax liabilities of Federal contractors.
+The bill would allow IRS to issue levies prior to a CDP hearing for Federal employment tax liabilities of Federal contractors.
 The bill would provide the taxpayer with an opportunity for a CDP hearing within a reasonable time after a levy is issued.
-This provision is estimated to raise \$1.056 billion over 10 years.